airbnb/lottie-android/.github/ISSUE_TEMPLATE.md

 If this is a feature request:
 * Explain what feature you would like and why you need it.
 There are usually After Effects workarounds that we can provide in the meantime that achieve the same effect.
 * What version of Lottie did you test this on?
+Check the readme for the latest version and makes sure it hasn't been resolved.